amason445/bayesian_analysis/README.md

 ![alt_text](https://github.com/amason445/bayesian_analysis/blob/main/UserAccessList.png)

-After normalizing this data, I calculated prior and posterior probabilities using Bayes' Formula with the below results:
+After normalizing this data, I calculated prior and posterior probabilities using Bayes' Formula with the below results.
+An example interpretation would read that a user has an 18% chance of being a member of the sales access group given that they are a member of the executive group.

 ![!alt_text](https://github.com/amason445/bayesian_analysis/blob/main/output.png)